DrTimothyAldenDavis/drtimothyaldendavis.github.io/README.md

-Tim Davis' personal web page (in progress)
+# Tim Davis' personal web page (in progress)

+I'm transitioning my personal web pages to this site.

-# Documents:
+# Documents from whateverispure.org:

 * [Renovare Critique](RenovareVersusScripture_2ndEdition.pdf)

+* more in progress